AbanobEffat/Pick-and-Place-Robot-Arm/README.md

+Note if the pictures not viewed correctly download .docx file

 ***Kuka KR210 Pick and Place Project ***

 This project was simulated by kuka KR210 which has 6 degree of freedom